-TAMP Elements: Performance Gap Analysis, Financial Planning, Investment Strategies (23 CFR 515.7(a), 515.7(d)-(e), 515.9((d)(4), (7)-(8), and 515.9(f)).
+TAMP Elements: Performance Gap Analysis, Financial Planning, Investment Strategies (23 CFR 515.7(a), 515.7(d)-(e), 515.9(d)(4), (7)-(8), and 515.9(f)).

-A lack of a formal funding needs assessment for traffic may be hampering efforts for long-term management of ITS assets.
-Opportunities exist to use asset management to build a stronger understanding of the funding needs.
+A lack of a formal funding needs assessment for traffic may be hampering efforts for long-term management of these assets.
+Asset management can be used to build a stronger understanding of the funding needs.
 Further, agencies are starting to use valuation-based approaches to communicate needs.
-This theme looks at recommended approaches to needs identification and communication of those needs for ITS assets.
+This theme looks at recommended approaches to needs identification and communication of those needs for traffic signals.